WheheoHu/pybmd/Davinci_README/18_5__B/README.txt

   SetStartTimecode(timecode)                      --> Bool               # Set the start timecode of the timeline to the string 'timecode'.
 Returns true when the change is successful, false otherwise.
   GetStartTimecode()                              --> string             # Returns the start timecode for the timeline.
   GetTrackCount(trackType)                        --> int                # Returns the number of tracks for the given track type ("audio", "video" or "subtitle").
-  AddTrack(trackType, optionalSubTrackType)       --> Bool               # Adds track of trackType ("video", "subtitle", "audio").
-Second argument optionalSubTrackType is required for "audio"
-                                                                         # optionalSubTrackType can be one of {"mono", "stereo", "5.1", "5.1film", "7.1", "7.1film", "adaptive1", ... , "adaptive24"}
-  DeleteTrack(trackType, trackIndex)              --> Bool               # Deletes track of trackType ("video", "subtitle", "audio") and given trackIndex.
-1 <= trackIndex <= GetTrackCount(trackType).
-  SetTrackEnable(trackType, trackIndex, Bool)     --> Bool               # Enables/Disables track with given trackType and trackIndex
-                                                                         # trackType is one of {"audio", "video", "subtitle"}
-                                                                         # 1 <= trackIndex <= GetTrackCount(trackType).
-  GetIsTrackEnabled(trackType, trackIndex)        --> Bool               # Returns True if track with given trackType and trackIndex is enabled and False otherwise.
-                                                                         # trackType is one of {"audio", "video", "subtitle"}
-                                                                         # 1 <= trackIndex <= GetTrackCount(trackType).
-  SetTrackLock(trackType, trackIndex, Bool)       --> Bool               # Locks/Unlocks track with given trackType and trackIndex
-                                                                         # trackType is one of {"audio", "video", "subtitle"}
-                                                                         # 1 <= trackIndex <= GetTrackCount(trackType).
-  GetIsTrackLocked(trackType, trackIndex)         --> Bool               # Returns True if track with given trackType and trackIndex is locked and False otherwise.
-                                                                         # trackType is one of {"audio", "video", "subtitle"}
-                                                                         # 1 <= trackIndex <= GetTrackCount(trackType).
-  DeleteClips([timelineItems], Bool)              --> Bool               # Deletes specified TimelineItems from the timeline, performing ripple delete if the second argument is True.
-Second argument is optional (The default for this is False)
-  SetClipsLinked([timelineItems], Bool)           --> Bool               # Links or unlinks the specified TimelineItems depending on second argument.
   GetItemListInTrack(trackType, index)            --> [items...]         # Returns a list of timeline items on that track (based on trackType and index).
 1 <= index <= GetTrackCount(trackType).
   AddMarker(frameId, color, name, note, duration, --> Bool               # Creates a new marker at given frameId position and with given marker information. 'customData' is optional and helps to attach user specific data to the marker.
             customData)